 Mouse Input

-Mouse input is usually used to control a camera rotation, to pick objects in game world, etc. Let's take a look at the most common use cases.
+Mouse input is usually used to control a camera rotation, to pick objects in game world, etc. There are two major ways to get the mouse state - the simple and the event-based ones.

 Mouse Motion